Obesity in Immigrant Children and Youth

 Ask for a parent’s views on food, eating and weight, to better understand a family’s beliefs and to help negotiate a prevention or treatment plan.
 For example:

 - Ask about the family’s background.
 Obesity is not considered a disease in many cultures.
-If deprivation was the norm in their country of origin, parents may continue practices that promote weight gain.15
+If deprivation was the norm in their country of origin, parents may continue practices that promote weight gain.25

-- Assess the parent’s knowledge and beliefs about child health and disease by eliciting their ‘explanatory model’.
+- Assess the parent’s knowledge and beliefs about child health and disease by eliciting their vision of the health system.
 This approach can provide valuable information about perceptions they may have on obesity and other health issues.
 Parents may not be aware of the risks of obesity or the importance of following a treatment regimen.
-They might rely on a child’s ‘growing out’ of overweight naturally or believe that lifestyle changes will make little difference.12
+They might rely on a child’s ‘growing out’ of overweight naturally or believe that lifestyle changes will make little difference.23

-- Ask about breast and bottle feeding practices, as appropriate, and about introducing first complementary foods (what and when).12
+- Ask about breast and bottle feeding practices, as appropriate, and about introducing first complementary foods (what and when).23

-The LEARN model is one framework for teaching cultural competence that is action-oriented and focuses on what health care providers can do.
+When applying culturally sensitive shared decision-making, it is recommended that health professionals acknowledge their own cultural values and remain aware of their own potential personal biases.60 The LEARN model61 is one framework for teaching cultural competence that is action-oriented and focuses on what health care providers can do:

 - Listen with sympathy and understanding to the patient’s perception of a problem